Earthquake casualty estimation

-For the first few days after an earthquake, practically no information flows from the center of the devastated area.
+Earthquake casualty estimation refers to the practice of estimating the number of fatalities and injuries caused by seismic events, often before comprehensive data from the field are available.
+Systems such as the United States Geological Survey's PAGER rapidly assess potential impacts by combining seismic data with population exposure and loss models.

+Casualties are defined as fatalities and injuries.
+Recent advances are improving the speed and accuracy of loss estimates immediately after earthquakes.
+After major and great earthquakes, rescue agencies and civil defense managers need rapid estimates of the extent of the potential disaster, before information may be available.
+This process is more challenging in developing countries.

+Purpose and use

+Earthquake casualty estimation is used by emergency management agencies, governments, and humanitarian organizations to obtain early assessments of potential human impacts following major seismic events.
+These estimates are typically produced before comprehensive field reports are available and are intended to support situational awareness, prioritization of response efforts, and allocation of resources.
+Rapid estimation models can provide actionable information before complete field assessments are available, although they are inherently uncertain.

 Examples of the initial underestimation of the extent of earthquake disasters in developing as well as industrialized countries are shown in Figure 1.
-The responsible experts believed for 4 days that the death toll in the Wenchuan earthquake, M_{w} 8 of May 12, 2008, was less than 10,000.
+The responsible experts believed for 4 days that the death toll in the Wenchuan earthquake, M_{w}8 of May 12, 2008, was less than 10,000.

-Speedy arrivals of medical teams and other first responders is essential for saving injured from dying and helping others to get care.
-Theoretical estimates of the numbers of fatalities and injured within less than an hour of a large earthquake is the only information that can guide first responders to where and how large a disaster has struck.
 For this reason, the QLARM and the PAGER teams maintain around the clock capabilities to calculate earthquake damage and casualties within less than 1 hour of any earthquake worldwide.
 No other groups are capable of these detailed analyses.
 This page can help medical and other responders understand how fast and how accurate loss estimates can be calculated after earthquakes and what should be added to be more helpful.

 Figure 1: Fatalities reported by news agencies as a function of time.
 In the case of the Wenchuan earthquake the sum of the fatalities and the missing (triangles) have to be considered the total number of fatalities.
 WAPMERR distributed by email the expected numbers of fatalities shown by diamonds 100 and 22 minutes after the respective earthquakes.
 Uncertainties are shown by vertical error bars.